whiteio/Mason/README.md

 # Mason

 A minimal, parallel build system for iOS apps written in Swift.
+Created as a learning project to explore build systems, Swift concurrency, and parallel compilation.

 ## Features